mconcas/release-validation/mc/README.md

   detectors.
 In order to expose it to the job you must add it to `JDLVariables`.
 * `QADetectorExclude`: exclude detectors from QA plots.
 Same format as `QADetectorInclude`.
 Has to be added to `JDLVariables` too.
+* `DontArchive`: set it to `1` to store output files, as specified in `Output`, as they are, without compressing them.
+Useful for debug.
+* `SaveAll`: set it to `1` to save all files produced by jobs, ignoring `Output` completely.
+Files will not be compressed in zip files.
+Useful for debug.

 Overriding JDL variables